VNF1981/Zero-Inflated-Beta-Binomial-PGLMM-for-Analyzing-the-Cross-Species-Cancer-Data/README.md

 #### *This script fits both simple models (single predictors) and the full multiple predictor model, and it runs each of them independently for the neoplasia and malignancy responses.*

-## Why Multivariate Model Would Not Work Here
+## Why a Multivariate Model Will Not Work Here

 **1. The two response variables are not statistically independent**
 Malignancy is a strict subset of neoplasia, which creates a deterministic dependency between the two responses.
 Multivariate models assume stochastic dependence, not deterministic ones, so modeling both outcomes jointly violates the core assumptions of multivariate modeling and mis-specifies the joint likelihood and covariance structure.